tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/数据迁移/导入 SQL 文件_intl_en.md

 ## Overview
-TencentDB for MySQL supports importing SQL files in the console.
-This feature allows you to execute SQL statements in the selected database.
-You can also use this feature to create databases/tables and change table structure so as to initialize or modify the instance.
+TencentDB for MySQL supports importing SQL files via the console, allowing you to execute SQL statements in the selected database.
+You can also use this feature to create databases/tables and change table structures to initialize or modify the instance.
 >?Only two-node and three-node TencentDB for MySQL instances support importing SQL files.

 ## Directions
-1. Log in to the [TencentDB for MySQL console] (https://console.cloud.tencent.com/cdb).
-In the instance list, click an instance ID or **Manage** in the **Operation** column to enter the instance management page.
+1. Log in to the [TencentDB for MySQL console](https://console.cloud.tencent.com/cdb).
+In the instance list, click an instance ID or **Manage** in the **Operation** column to access the instance management page.
 2. On the instance management page, select **Database Management** > **Database List** and click **Data Import**.
 ![](https://qcloudimg.tencent-cloud.cn/raw/eb01b7c4ff2ad548955f54d0a17971e7.png)
 3. In the pop-up window, click **Add File** to import the file.
 After the upload is completed, click **Next**.